robfatland/greenandblack/README.md

+You are reading the meta-narrative of this repo.
+Use the links below to get to the 'how to do it' documentation.

 # [Pretty version of greenandblack](https://robfatland.github.io/greenandblack/)

 [This repo](https://github.com/robfatland/greenandblack/tree/main)
 began as a Note To Self on simplifying format of the *Bourne again shell* **`bash`**: